The elegant new beach resort by Adrian Zecha in Vietnam features seamless indoor-to-outdoor living spaces and local stylistic flourishes.

 ‘Private Garden Living’

 Azerai Ke Ga Bay’s generous proportions induce a “luxurious feel,” Hodkinson says.
 The layout includes four public pools in different areas.
-Rooms—whether deluxe suites (65sqm) or pool suites (130sqm)—are spacious compared to other resorts in the area.
+Rooms—whether deluxe suites (65sqm), pool suites (130sqm) and signature Ke Gay Bay Pavilions (185sqm) —are spacious compared to other resorts in the area.

 All guest suites feature sliding glass doors that allow sea breezes or views of the lush gardens, while encouraging natural ventilation.

 Indeed, the resort embraces sustainable development in significant ways.
-A solar farm has been installed on property to generate “green” electricity.
-All of the air-conditioning systems have been upgraded to more energy-efficient models.
-And all of the resort’s lighting now incorporates low-energy LED fittings.
+A solar farm has been installed on the property to generate “green” electricity.
+All the air-conditioning systems have been upgraded to more energy-efficient models.
+And all the resort’s lighting now incorporates low-energy LED fittings.

 Reimagined Public Spaces